hieunugent/systemdesignlearn/README.md

 - Quadtree
   - A tree data structure most commonly used to index two dimensional spatial data.
 Each node in a quadtree has either zero children nodes or exactly four children nodes.
   - typically , Quadtree nodes contain some form of spatial data-- for example, locations on a map-- with a maximum capacity of some specified number n.
 So long as nodes aren't at capacity, they remain leaf nodes; once they reach capacity, they're given four children nodes, and their data enties are split across the four children nodes
-  - A quadtree lend itself well to storing spatial data because it can be represented as a grid filled with rectangles that are recursively subdivided into four sub-rectangles, where each quadtree node is represented by a retangle and ech rectangle represents a spatial region.Assuming we're storing locations in the world, we can imagine a quadtree with a maximum node capacity n as follow:
+  - A quadtree lend itself well to storing spatial data because it can be represented as a grid filled with rectangles that are recursively subdivided into four sub-rectangles, where each quadtree node is represented by a rectangle and each rectangle represents a spatial region.Assuming we're storing locations in the world, we can imagine a quadtree with a maximum node capacity n as follow:
      - the root node, which representgs the entire world, is the outermost rectangle
-     - if the entire world has more than n location, the outermost rectangle is divided into four quadrants,each representing a region of the world.
+     - if the entire world has more than n location, the outermost rectangle is divided into four quadrants,each representing a region of the wrld.
      - so long as a region has more than n locations, its corresponding rectangle is subdivided into four quadrants.
      - Regions that have fewer than n locations are undivided rectangles (leaf node)
      - the parts of the grid that have many subdivided rectangles represent densely populated areas(like cities). while the parts of the grid that have few subdivided rectangles represent sparsely populated areas
    - finding a given location in a perfect quadtree is an extremely fast operation that runs in log4(x) time (where x is the total number of locations), since quadtree nodes have four children nodes
+# Replication And Sharding:
+ - Replication:
+ - Sharding: Data partitioning, base on a client's region, base on type of data being stored, base on hash of a column
+ - Hot Spot: distributing a workload across a set of servers, that workload migh be spread unevenly. this can happen if your sharding key or your hashing  function are suboptimal, or if your workload is naturally skewed: so"me servers will receive a lot more traffic than others, thus creating a " hot spot"
+#   Leader  Election:
+- The Process by which nodes in cluster elect a so called leader amongst them, responsible for the primary operations of the service that these nodes support.
+When correctly implemented, leader election guarantees that all nodes in the cluster know which one is the leader at any given time and can elect a new leader if the leader dies for whatever reason.